wai-blue/ADIOS/docs/getting-started.md

 ## Widgets

 Widget is a standalone piece of code inside your app.
-You can copy widgets from other apps or easily delete and ADIOS will take care of the rest.
+You can copy widgets from other apps or easily delete them and ADIOS will take care of the rest.

 Every widget implements *models*, *views* and *controllers*: